openid/eKYC-IDA/openid-connect-4-identity-assurance-baseline.md

 : Section [Claims](#claims) of this document

-## Media Type Registration

-This section registers the `application/provided-claims+jwt` media type [@RFC2046] in the IANA "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838], which is used to indicate that the content is a JWT describing aggregated claims.

-  * Type name: application
-  * Subtype name: provided-claims+jwt
-  * Required parameters: n/a
-  * Optional parameters: n/a
-  * Encoding considerations: binary; An external claims JWT is a JWT; JWT values are encoded as a series of base64url-encoded values (some of which may be the empty string) separated by period ('.') characters.
-  * Security considerations: The main security consideration is that JWTs representing 'provided claims' must not be confused with other types of tokens, in particular ID Tokens.
-To avoid this, (#verified_claims_delivery) of [[ this specification ]] contains additional requirements to the claims that are allowed in the JWT.
-  * Interoperability considerations: n/a
-  * Published specification: (#verified_claims_delivery) of [[ this specification ]]
-  * Applications that use this media type: When using [[ this specification ]], this media type is used in the `typ` header of assertions provided as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [@!OpenID]).
-  * Fragment identifier considerations: n/a
-  * Additional information:
-    * File extension(s): n/a
-    * Macintosh file type code(s): n/a
-  * Person &amp; email address to contact for further information: Daniel Fett, mail@danielfett.de
-  * Intended usage: COMMON
-  * Restrictions on usage: none
-  * Author: Daniel Fett, mail@danielfett.de
-  * Change controller: IETF
-  * Provisional registration?
-No

 # Example Requests
 This section shows examples of requests for `verified_claims`.

-## Verification of Claims by a document

-<{{examples/request/verification_deeper.json}}

-Note that, as shown in the above example, this specification requires that implementations receiving requests are able to distinguish between JSON objects where a key is not present versus where a key is present with a null value.

-Support for these null value requests is mandatory for identity providers, so implementors are encouraged to test this behaviour early in their development process.
-In some programming languages many JSON libraries or HTTP frameworks will, at least by default, ignore null values and omit the relevant key when parsing the JSON.

-## Verification of Claims by trust framework and evidence types

-<{{examples/request/verification_claims_trust_frameworks_evidence.json}}

-## Verification of Claims by trust framework and check method

-<{{examples/request/verification_spid_document_biometric.json}}

-## Verification of Claims by trust framework with a document and attachments

-<{{examples/request/verification_aml_with_attachments.json}}

-## Verification of Claims by electronic signature

-<{{examples/request/verification_electronic_signature.json}}

-### Attachments

-RPs can explicitly request to receive attachments along with the Verified Claims:

-<{{examples/request/verification_with_attachments.json}}

-As with other Claims, the attachment Claim can be marked as `essential` in the request as well.

 ### Error Handling